raspberrypilearning/sense-hat-marble-maze/worksheet.md

 		maze[y][x] = b
 	```

-1. Run your code and have a game of *Marble Maze*.
-Well done, you have completed your Sense Hat game.
+1. Run your code.
+Well done: you have completed your Sense HAT game!

 ## What Next?

 1. Can you play around with the variable values to make the game easier or more difficult?

-1. Can you alter the code so that the goal changes position each time the player wins a game.
+1. Can you alter the code so that the goal changes position each time the player wins a game?
 Maybe you could change the maze as well.

-1. Can you add in another marble that starts in another part of the maze, to add some extra difficulty.
+1. Can you add in another marble that starts in another part of the maze?